appwrite/awesome-appwrite/README.md

 * [What is Appwrite and how to contribute for Hacktoberfest](https://dev.to/mishmanners/four-projects-to-contribute-to-this-hacktoberfest-pep)
 * [Appwrite, giving it a shot this Hacktoberfest ‘21](https://medium.com/@anand26shweta/appwrite-giving-it-a-shot-ad1ef79ae44f)

-## Announcements and official blog posts
+## Announcements and Official Blog Posts
 * [Announcing the Appwrite SDK for Dart](https://dev.to/appwrite/announcing-appwrite-sdk-for-dart-3ehc) (Official)
 * [Announcing the Appwrite CLI 🚀](https://dev.to/appwrite/announcing-the-appwrite-cli-4m68) (Official)
 * [Learn How to Add Object Detection Capabilities to Your Appwrite Storage Using Cloud Functions](https://dev.to/appwrite/learn-how-to-add-object-detection-capabilities-to-your-appwrite-storage-using-cloud-functions-4j6j) (Official)